eaprelsky/infodynamics/book/09_the_mathematics_of_minds.md

 Mathematics has always been humanity's most powerful tool for understanding the universe.
 From Newton's laws of motion to Einstein's relativity, from quantum mechanics to chaos theory, mathematical equations have revealed the hidden structures that govern physical reality.
 Now, for the first time, we possess the mathematical tools to describe the deepest mysteries of human consciousness with the same precision and elegance.

-The mathematical formalism of information physics extends far beyond the simple analogies between electrical circuits and cognitive processes.
+The mathematical formalism of information dynamics extends far beyond the simple analogies between electrical circuits and cognitive processes.
 What we've discovered is a complete mathematical framework that describes human thought, learning, and understanding as manifestations of fundamental physical laws.
 The equations governing information flow through minds follow the same mathematical structures found throughout nature, revealing consciousness as an integral part of the physical universe rather than something separate from it.

 This mathematical unity runs deeper than surface analogies.
 The differential equations describing cognitive dynamics exhibit the same mathematical properties as equations governing fluid flow, electromagnetic fields, and quantum systems.
 The statistical mechanics of information processing follows probability distributions found throughout statistical physics.
 The topological structures of knowledge networks display geometric properties studied in modern mathematics.